neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

     + Data sources: raw data, real time measurement, events, IoT, and so on
     + Data warehouse or data lake
         * Data lake eliminates need for ETL according to Booz, Allen, and Hamilton
+    + Note that more data is almost always better
 - Data munging/wrangling
     - Data parsing, cleaning, and tidying
     - Data processing, transformation, and aggregation
         + Includes feature scaling, normalization, and/or standardization
         + Categorical feature transformation and dummy variables
+            * One-hot encoding
+            * Note: For large number of categorical features, a good technique is to encode only the most important features (e.g., 95% of the importance) and then assign the rest to an 'others' class
         + Deduplication
         + Format conversion
         + Frequency space